timbitz/Whippet.jl/README.md

 The output format for `whippet-quant.jl` is saved into two core quant filetypes, `.psi.gz` and `.tpm.gz` files.

-Each `.tpm.gz` file contains a simple format compatible with many downstream tools (one for the TPM of each annotated isoform, and another at the gene-level):
+Each `.tpm.gz` file contains a simple format compatible with many downstream tools (one for the TPM of each annotated transcript, and another at the gene-level):

 Gene/Isoform | TpM | Read Counts
 ---- | --- | -----------